• Home

 8. Understand Health Issues

 Keep yourself informed about all the health issues that can affect your employees and cost your business.
 Such issues can include contagious diseases that can be a health problem for the entire organization.
-It could be cold or flu that can interfere with the performance of your business.
+It could be cold or the flu that can interfere with the performance of your business.

 9. Provide the Right Clothes for the Job